seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="functions"></a>
 ### Functions

-- Prefer FDs at the file level to take advantage of hoisting and better error handling: error stack-tracing will only print the function name for FDs.
+- Prefer FDs at the file level to take advantage of hoisting: FDs can be called from anywhere in the file, even above where they are declared.
+  - Note: stack-traces are not a reason to avoid function-expressions.
+JavaScript infers the name of a function assigned to a variable (`const foo = () => {...}` is printed as `at foo`); only anonymous inline functions show up without a name.
 - Use **arrow-functions** for callbacks and inline logic.

 ```ts